goomba/date-fns/README.md

 **Note**
 At this time, the larger parts of unused Duration will be added to the _next_ largest token specified.

 - Smaller parts are left out.
 In other words, similar to rounding down.
-Open an issue if you are interested in this feature.
+Open an issue if you are interested in rounding up in some manner.
 - Currently dynamic calculation can not be disabled.
 Open an issue if you are interested in this feature.

 #### Syntax